endiliey/idne/README.md

 pip install --editable .
 ```

-Go to utils/config.py, then insert your username and password
+Go to `utils/config.py`, then insert your username and password
 ```python
 username = "ababcba" # your codeforces username password = "asdadas" # your password
 ```

-Make sure to edit template.cpp as you wanted it to be.
+Make sure to edit `template.cpp` as you wish
 ```
 vim template.cpp
 ```